henrioei/Binary-Classification-on-West-Nile-Virus/README.md

 Contents:
-Datasets Used
 Exploratory Data Analysis & Data Cleaning
 Modeling & Evaluation
 Additional Modeling
 Cost Benefit Analysis
 Conclusion and Recommendations
 Python Library Used
-1. Datasets Used
-samplesubmission
-train_final
-train_spray_cleaned
-train_spray_final
-trap_location
-test
-submission_predictions
-spray_cleaned
-spray_final
-weather_final
-combined_final
-combined_training
-X_train
 2. Exploratory Data Analysis & Data Cleaning
-In this section, we undergo studying, understanding and feature engineering of the datasets.
-After that, datasets were combined.
-The following actions are taken:
-Analyzing the train data and removing features that are not needed.
-Feature Engineering of species and distance of traps' locations and weather station.
-Analyzing the spray and trap data.
-Feature Engineering of trap_sprayed feature Analyzing the weather data and removing features that are not need.
-Creating weekly average and time-lagged features for all remaning weather conditions.
-Feature Engineering of Codesum feature.
-Combined all datasets together into one.
-Analyzing the combined dataset.
-Feature Engineering of traps feature.
-Drop features that will not be used and prepare for modeling.
-We discovered that the time of the day where the sun is out was where the presence of Wnv was the strongest.
-Also, we observed that the more competent vectors for the spread of Wnv were the culex pipiens and culex restuans species.
-In order to deploy pesticides in a more cost-efficient way, we recommend spraying in areas where culex pipiens/restuans are most prominent and during the day as the Sun rises where the mosquitoes are most active.
 3. Modelling & Evaluation
 Several classifier models were developed, where the hyperparameters were tuned for each model to obtain the best cross-validated AUC scores.
 Because there were heavy imbalances in the data collected (about 95% of the data indicated no Wnv), an over-sampling method known as SMOTE (Synthetic Minority Over-sampling Technique) was adopted.
 It was also the reason for optimizing the models on AUC scores instead of accuracy.
 Comparing the AUC and recall scores, the production model selected was the AdaBoost model.
 Comparing the train and test accuracy scores of the selected model, there was evidence of slight overfitting of the data but the small difference was acceptable by our means
 Models used: